compoundingeffects/bigpictureschool/oceanography.md

 This is why modern oceanographers think of the ocean as a system — an intricate, interconnected web where pulling on one thread affects everything else.
 The ocean isn't just a giant body of water; it's one of the central engines of life on Earth, regulating our climate, driving weather patterns, and supporting an almost unimaginable diversity of life.

-Understanding the ocean means understanding our planet — and arguably, our future.
+Understanding the ocean means understanding our planet — and our future.